The Intruder (2004 film)

 The Intruder (L'intrus) is a 2004 French drama film directed by Claire Denis.
 The film had its world premiere in the Competition section at the 61st Venice International Film Festival on 9 September 2004.
 It was released in France on 4 May 2005.

 Plot

 Louis Trebor, an ex-mercenary living in the Jura Mountains, is suffering increasingly from a heart condition.
 He abandons his home, beloved dogs, and estranged son in pursuit of a black market heart transplant in Korea before traveling to Tahiti, where he spent time in his youth, in the hope of connecting with a son he has never met.

 Cast

 Production

 The film is inspired by a brief essay of the same name by Jean-Luc Nancy.
 Claire Denis also takes inspiration from Robert Louis Stevenson's writing and Paul Gauguin's South Seas paintings.
-A footage from Paul Gégauff's film Le Reflux is used in the film.
+Footage from Paul Gégauff's film Le Reflux is used in the film.